sara-nl/singularity-course/singularity_install_mac_osx.md

     $ vagrant halt
        Attempting graceful shutdown of VM...

-To restart the VM, use
+To restart the VM and access the image containing singularity again, use

-    $ vagrant up  (and follow this by , $ vagrant ssh , to get into the image again)
+    $ vagrant up
+    $ vagrant ssh